 If you follow Sportscenter as faithfully (it's the ubiquitous noise in our apartment) as I do, then you've surely heard of the recent plight of former BYU starting center sophomore Brandon Davies.
 Davies was the third leading scorer on the #1 seed bound team and the team's best rebounder.
 However, Monday he was dismissed from the team for violating his school's 'Honor Code'.
 I'm not particularly worried about BYU baskteball because I have my own team to cheer for in the tournament so I could care less that without Davies they were dismantled by unranked New Mexico yesterday.
 I am thinking about the honor code and what place it has in today's society.
+The immediate question I ask is: Who actually follows this honor code?

 If you ask a BYU student or alumni I think you'll get the surface answer.
 Everyone follows the code, everyone makes a commitment when they arrive for welcome week their Freshman year.